extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 .. note::

-  If you are adding this Suite to an existing |bwc| system, ensure it is running >= v2.5.
-If you are using an older version of |bwc|, :doc:`upgrade the system </install/upgrades>` before installing this Suite.
+  If you are adding DC Fabric Automation Suite to an existing |bwc| system, ensure it is running >= v2.5.
+If you are using an older version of |bwc|, :doc:`upgrade the system </install/upgrades>` before installing DC Fabric Automation Suite.

 If you have a more complex environment, or you just want to see exactly what the scripts are doing, read on.
-The rest of this document will explain how to how to manually install and configure the individual components.
+The rest of this document will explain how to manually install and configure the individual components.

 Custom Installation
 -------------------